 And personal memories, some seemly insignificant, some life changing and a few I wish I could forget.
 My first diaper changing, wondering what the hell I’d gotten myself into but loving every minute of it – well, maybe not the diaper part.
-Watching my life flash in front of me –yes, it actually does happen that way – while falling through the floor in a burning house as a volunteer on the RW&B. My women’s clothing shop, house painting business and our first year struggle to get Blue River Sports going before settling in for 32 pretty good years.
+Watching my life flash in front of me –yes, it actually does happen that way – while falling through a staircase in a burning house as a volunteer on the RW&B. My women’s clothing shop, house painting business and our first year struggle to get Blue River Sports going before settling in for 32 pretty good years.
 Volunteering for a BOEC Gates of Ladore raft trip and learning how much those with ‘disabilities’ can teach you.
 My morning latte at Coffee Depot.
 A knee replacement, busting three ribs falling on the ice, a thumb trying to skateboard with my son in a skate park, a wrist against an outcropping in the chutes above Psychopath and rearranging my collarbone trying to keep up with Sody on a bike.
 Picking wild raspberries in September.
 Almost but not quite flipping my raft in the Grand Canyon.
 Watching Dick and John flip in Skull.
 Teaching an adjunct history course during Peak School’s first year.
 Meeting my future wife at the RW&B, our long off and on courtship, my bumbling proposal at the swimming hole in St. Johns Canyon on the San Juan and our wedding at Father Dyer.

 Working three summers building I-70 through Ten Mile Canyon and over Vail Pass.
 Winter break family vacations in Mexico and Central America.
 Trying desperately to be the mature coach as the kids dogpiled after winning an end of season baseball tournament.
 Mowing the lawn at Father Dyer.
 Escaping to the San Juan or Moab in May.
 Sailing with Jim and Sheryl in Thailand.
 Sea kayaking in Alaska with Tommy.
 Biking the Chesapeake & Ohio Canal National Historical Park with Lize.
 Repacking the pre-connects and 5” hose as the sun rose after a RW&B all-nighter.